Labor trafficking in the United States: Agriculture

 In the agriculture sector, the most common victims of trafficking are U.S. citizens and legal permanent residents, undocumented immigrants, and foreign nationals with temporary H-2A visas.
 Due to the nature of agricultural work as being seasonal and transient, the ability of employers to exploit these workers is high.
 Such exploitation may take the form of threats of violence and playing on vulnerabilities (i.e. immigration status).
 In some cases, workers are held in a state of perpetual debt to the crew leaders who impose mandatory transportation, housing and communication fees upon the workers which are high in relation to pay received, therefore further indebting the worker.
 Crew leaders may also provide workers with H-2A visas and transportation to the place of work from a home country.

 JB Farm Labor contractor hired hundreds to work on an asparagus farm in San Joaquin County.
 Once hired, they were held hostage and threatened with physical harm if they complained to authorities.
 After California Rural Legal Assistance was unable to locate JB Farm Labor contractor, they sued the grower who was ordered to pay the workers back-pay.

 In 2010, the company Global Horizons was indicted on charges of trafficking more than 400 Thai workers through a program of bonded labor.
 Charges were ultimately dropped in 2012.

 In November 2002, Ramiro Ramos, his brother Juan, and their cousin Jose Luis, sub-contractors of a farm in Immokalee, Florida, were charged ten to twelve years each for holding migrant workers in involuntary servitude.
 The human trafficking ring was uncovered by the Coalition of Immokalee Workers, a local organization that focuses on human rights of the Mexican and Central American immigrants in the region who are exploited for cheap or unpaid labor.
 The Coalition has also led the Campaign for Fair Food, which resulted in the Fair Food Program.
 They argued that larger companies put pressure on suppliers to constantly cut prices, leading many suppliers to engage in human trafficking.
 They successfully campaigned for several large companies to only buy tomatoes from growers that followed certain standards that guarded against human trafficking and pay them an extra cent per pound for tomatoes which would go directly to the growers.

+From 2015 to 2017, Bladimir Moreno, owner of Los Villatoros Harvesting LLC, ran a racketeering-style forced-labor scheme using H-2A agricultural visas, across several U.S. states, including Florida, Kentucky, Indiana, Georgia, and North Carolina.
+He charged inflated recruitment fees, confiscated passports, imposed debt burdens, housed workers in crowded unsanitary conditions, and threatened them with deportation if they refused.
+In 2022 he pleaded guilty to RICO and forced-labor conspiracy, and was sentenced to 118 months in federal prison, plus over US$175,000 restitution.